 My aim is to provide a website that will help and inspire horse owners to take a more natural approach to all aspects of horse ownership by developing a better understanding of the horse’s natural needs.

-This has come from my studies of horse psychology, equine ethology, natural horsemanship and positive based training methods, keeping, feeding, treating and hoof trimming my own horses, naturally.
+This has come from my studies of horse psychology, equine ethology, natural horsemanship, and positive-based training methods for keeping, feeding, treating, and hoof trimming my own horses, naturally.

 I would love to see all horse owners become more interested and capable in more aspects of the care and education of their horses, for the benefit of this beautiful animal who is here to teach us so much.